 There is chain of custody of the evidence issues, and there is the issue of authenticating the results.

 About the only way to get this kind of DNA evidence in would be to have sent the sample off to a lab and then I would need to have an expert from the lab in to court to talk about the chain of custody and scientific method and procedures.
 The chance of a judge simply letting the report in is remote.

 Also, if I wanted to object to any of this going in, there is a fundamental problem of exclusion.
 That is, how do we prove the semen found on the tested article is not that of the husband?
 Would that add another level of scientific testing and proof?

-In conclusion, with enough financial resources and great care in how this is gone about, there would be a possibility of certain kinds of testing and test results be deemed competent evidence.
+with enough financial resources and great care in how this is gone about, there would be a possibility of certain kinds of testing and test results be deemed competent evidence.
 However, when all is said and done it might have been better for the client to hire a private investigator to follow the suspected spouse.

 Raleigh divorce attorney Scott Allen has over seventeen years of experience in family law, contested alimony, and divorce from bed and board cases in Wake County and many other counties across North Carolina.